How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 Are compact tractors affected by the steel tariffs?

 Yes.
-Section 232 tariffs apply to steel and aluminum imports, and compact tractors contain substantial amounts of both.
-In mid-August 2025, the government added 407 more product categories to the tariff list, including many ag and construction machinery subheadings.
+Section 232 tariffs apply to steel and aluminum imports at 50%, and compact tractors contain substantial amounts of both.
+In August 2025, the government added 407 more product categories to the tariff list, including many ag and construction machinery subheadings.
 The tariffs are assessed on the value of the steel and aluminum content in the equipment.

 Do tariffs apply to the entire tractor price or just the metal?